How your knee works

 Chronic or repetitive actions

-Exercise, sports, or physical work can cause cartilage to weaken and wear over time.
+Such as exercise, sports, or physical work can cause cartilage to weaken and wear over time.

 Acute or traumatic events

-Falls and accidents can cause immediate and severe cartilage damage.
+Such as falls and accidents can cause immediate and severe cartilage damage.

 Are you ready to learn more about your knee pain?